 Three hours.
 Prerequisite: MUS 2271 or permission of the instructor.
-This course will familiarize students with procedures used to establish and maintain a marching band program in a secondary school setting.
-Students will gain knowledge and skill in marching fundamentals, field techniques, show design, and administrative procedures.
-A field study experience will be required with a public school marching band in Polk County.
+This course familiarizes students with procedures used to establish and maintain a marching band program in a secondary school setting.
+Students gain knowledge and skill in marching fundamentals, field techniques, show design, and administrative procedures.
+A field study experience with a public school marching band in Polk County is required.